The Politician: Ryan Murphy tackles politics, teen angst in uneven Netflix show

-New Netflix show The Politician isn't just for political junkies.
+The Politician isn't just for political junkies.
 It's for anyone who likes smart dramedies that tackle current themes.
-For the political satire, available on Sept.
-27, uber-producer Ryan Murphy (Glee, American Horror Story) captures the tribulations of a group of precocious Generation Z high schoolers.
+For the new political satire, streaming now on Netflix, uber-producer Ryan Murphy (Glee, American Horror Story) captures the tribulations of a group of precocious Generation Z high schoolers.
 And it's hard to watch it without drawing parallels to present realities.

 Payton (Ben Platt) has known he'll be president of the United States since he was 7.
 And the path to the White House is clear to him: Become student body president at Saint Sebastian High School.
 Go to Harvard.
 Make history.
 But of course, things get complicated.